 Advertisement

-Minimum wages are especially needed in low-paid jobs like cleaning services.
+Minimum wage, which is especially needed in low-paid sectors such as cleaning, is going up in Germany.
 Image by Simon Kadula from Pixabay

 Unlike most European countries, Switzerland doesn’t have a national minimum wage.
-But five cantons and one municipality have gone against this trend.
+But five cantons have gone against this trend.

 Advertisement